First Principles For Marketing To Millennials

 Millennials do not like to be pestered, which means no unnecessary pop-ups, no annoying emails (seriously, the millennials don’t have the time nor the patience to read one) and no filling long forms.
 They are highly impatient and want everything to function at an unimaginable speed, which means that your website will have less than 2 seconds to make a first impression.
 (Consider a Progressive Web App – Now)

 Never try cold selling to millennials; always remember to create an experience; weave a story, show them, rather than tell them.
 The moment your pitch sounds salesy, off they go.
 The classic rule of engagement holds true here – It has to be about ‘them’ and not about you.

 “78% millennials claimed that they would choose to spend their money on a desirable experience over buying something desirable.”

 Can you believe that!
 It didn’t matter if they got something new, it was all about how you made them feel.

 Don’t go on and on and on.
 Stop the yap.
 When they want to know something, they want to know it real fast and the information needs to be there right on their face.
 Consider keeping everything to the minimal.
 This is critical because you are dealings with a generation whose attention span is less than that of a goldfish.
 Yes, you have all of 8 seconds.
 And then, they perceive reading the “whole thing” as a waste of time.

 Keep Is Short, Simple and Succinct! – KISSS

 That’s the mantra.
-When it comes to communicating with millennials, you have little room of deviation.
+When it comes to communicating with millennials, you have little room for deviation.
 You have to focus on the moment, maintain context and deliver value.
 Now there are multiple ways of doing so – App Notifications, Web Push Notifications, Live Chat.
 These channels are crisp, succinct and help you push all the details in seconds.
 Now that’s exactly what they are looking for.
-Emails like I said are a drag.
+Emails, like I said, are a drag.
 Let not even talk about them anymore.